brimdata/zed/zng/docs/spec.md

 ### Data Model Examples

-Here are a few examples of the ZNG data model expressed iin the TZNG text format.
+Here are a few examples of the ZNG data model expressed in the TZNG format.

 A stream representing the single string "hello world" might look like this:
 ```